baseweight/BaseweightSnap/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Contributing

-We welcome contributions to BaseWeightSnap!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Run tests and ensure code quality
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to your branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

-Please ensure your PR:
-- Follows the existing code style
-- Includes appropriate tests
-- Updates documentation as needed
-- Describes the changes made

-For major changes, please open an issue first to discuss what you would like to change.